 There is nothing more empowering than being in control.
 Regardless of what you are doing in life, whether it be professional or personal, being the architect of your destiny can make a world of difference.

 And nowhere is that philosophy more relevant than if you’re ambitious to become a top cyclist.

 Taking the bull by the horns

-Being proactive and being the master of your own universe can have a huge impact on your cycling training.
-Controlling your own environment, rather than allowing it to control you, can be the difference between being a good cyclist and being a fantastic cyclist.
+Being proactive and being the master of your own universe can considerably impact your cycling training.
+Controlling your own environment, rather than allowing it to control you, can be the difference between being a good cyclist and a fantastic cyclist.

 Work towards a specific goal